bmry/turing_ecommerce_api/README.md

 **SUPPORT FOR 1,000,000 ACTIVE USERS**

-This application has been built as a collection services so that they can independenly deployed.
+This application has been built as a collection services so that they can independenly deployed, maintained and scaled.
-Each of these services would dockerised and each service deployed per container in the cloud such AWS.
+Each of these services would be dockerised and each service deployed per container in a cloud infracstructure such as AWS ECS.

-To ensure High Availability of the services minimum of 2 instances of would be up at a given so that when one service is down the other would able to service customer request.
+To ensure High Availability of the services minimum of 2 instances of would be up at a given time so that when one service is down the other would able to service customer request.

 This Application has been deployed on **AWS EC2 INSTANCE** with **AUTOSCALING SETTINGS** combined with **AWS ELASTIC LOADBALANCER**  so that service instances